josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 table, and field in each table (all blank of course as we created them from scratch).
 The schema looke like so (JLH: rinon has the schema).
-There was a consolidation ID which we turned into "defcon".
+There was a consolidation ID which we turned into `defcon`.
 This gave us access to the system with no more errors.

 We then stopped and began trying use bashbunny -- a USB thing that emulates a keyboard.
 We were sending "A"'s at it to overflow the the